Thought for the day

 * GDP in Purchasing Power Parity terms with added estimates for the size of the informal economy and adjustments for out-of-date GDP base year data.

 The living standards of the average Russian benefited from the initial move from Socialism rising by 100% from 1998 to 2008, the year of the invasion of Georgia.
-Since then, the average annual rise in real GDP per capita in Russia has averaged around 1.8% per year and has slowed further since 2014, the year of the annexation of Crimea.
-Productive economic growth in Russia of benefit to citizens has been impacted by the imposition of sanctions, by the high level of GDP allocated to defence spending.
-And by the lack of freedom and corruption shown by the Governance indexes.
+Over the past decade, the average annual rise in real GDP per capita in Russia has averaged around 1.4% per year.
+Productive economic growth in Russia of benefit to citizens has been impacted by the imposition of sanctions and by the high level of GDP allocated to defence spending, in addition to the lack of freedom and corruption shown by the Governance indexes.

 See the Russia Review...